Anglo CEO: platinum unit must deliver, nothing sacrosanct

 More strikes in the gold sector could begin this weekend as a militant and restive workforce seeks pay hikes of up to 150 percent, which the companies say they can ill afford.

-Cutifani told Reuters before his speech that investors were “sick” of the bad news coming out of South Africa, a trend that had destroyed the value of mining shares in the resource-rich country.
+Cutifani said investors were “sick” of the bad news coming out of South Africa, a trend that had destroyed the value of mining shares in the resource-rich country.

 “Investors have South African fatigue.
 If you look at the series of bad news stories that have come out of South Africa since 2011 it really has weighed on share prices,” said Cutifani, who is also the president of South Africa’s chamber of mines.